ydb-platform/ydb/ydb/docs/en/core/integrations/fluent-bit.md

 * `file` – the name of the source from which the log was read.
 In the case of Kubernetes, this will be the name of the file on the worker node in which the logs of a specific pod are written;
 * `pipe` – stdout or stderr stream where application-level writing was done;
 * `datahash` – hash code computed over the log record;
-* `message` – the log message;
+* `message` – the textual part of the log record;
-* `message_parsed` – a structured log message, if it could be parsed using the fluent-bit parsers
+* `message_parsed` – log record fields in the structured form, if it could be parsed using the configured FluentBit parsers from the textual part;
-* `kubernetes` – information about the pod, including name, namespace, logs, and annotations.
+* `kubernetes` – information about the pod, including name, namespace, and annotations.

 Optionally, TTL can be configured for the table, as shown in the example.

 ### FluentBit configuration

 In order to deploy FluentBit in the Kubernetes environment, a configuration file with the log collection and processing parameters must be prepared (typical file name: `values.yaml`).
+This section provides the necessary comments on this file's content with the examples.

 It is necessary to replace the repository and image version of the FluentBit container: